-- The DOUGH setting is used to make a variety of bread types (with the exception Pizza dough). - After the end of the first rise, remove the dough, shape the dough and bake it in a conventional oven. - Dough cycle takes 1 hour 25 minutes.
+- The DOUGH setting is used to make a variety of bread dough types (with the exception Pizza dough). - After the end of the Cycle, remove and shape the dough and bake it in a conventional oven, following the recipe instructions. - Dough Cycle takes 1 hour 25 minutes.

-Pizza Dough

-- Pizza Dough setting will simplify Pizza Dough preparation.
+Pizza Dough Pizza Dough setting will simplify Pizza Dough preparation.
 When the dough is ready, roll it out with a rolling pin and top with your favorite toppings.
-Then bake in a conventional oven, following the times and temperatures given in your recipe. - The Pizza Dough cycle takes 50 minutes.
+Then bake in a conventional oven, following the times and temperatures given in your recipe.

+• The Pizza Dough Cycle takes 50 minutes.